jspears/mers/Readme.md

 ##Parameter injection
 When invoking a method you often need data from the request to process.
 To do this we have an injection system.
+You can inject a method on a model, or a transformer.

 It resolves the prefix of the parameter name deliminated by $ to the scope.
+See nojector for more information there.
 The built in resolvers are session, param, query,